Helping People Take Responsibility

 Your people need to know clearly what their roles and responsibilities are.
 Ensure that you have an up-to-date job description for each team member, and be as detailed as possible about every responsibility that they have.

 When working with your team on a project, use a Responsibility Assignment Matrix to help keep assignments and responsibilities clear.
 You may also want to use a Team Charter to define everyone's roles and responsibilities within the team.

 Sometimes, people don't take responsibility because they feel apathetic about their work.
 They can't see how their efforts tie into the "bigger picture."
-So, make sure that they understand how their work ties into the larger goals of the organization.
-Highlight the importance of what they're doing, and also paint a picture that details the unpleasant direct and indirect consequences that happen when they don't do their work properly.
+So, clarify how their work relates to the larger goals of the organization.
+Highlight the importance of what they're doing, and clearly explain the negative direct and indirect consequences that occur when they don't do their work properly.

 Your people will be more engaged if their work aligns with their values.
-Meet with them to find out what these are.
+Talk to them to find out what they are.
 Then, illustrate how their daily tasks and responsibilities align with those values.